 Angel Theatre Company is a professional organisation dedicated to producing London fringe theatre of the highest calibre.
 Our aim is to create work which is entertaining, challenging, engaging and thought provoking.
 Although we often perform in small venues, we want our audiences to experience the same quality of production as they would in any West End theatre, but for a fraction of the price!
 We achieve this through only casting professionally trained actors, having high production values and by working to the exacting standards of John Patterson, our Artistic Director.

-Previous productions include Can’t Stand up for Falling Down, Eavesdropping, More Eavesdropping, 4:48 Psychosis and No Exit.
-Full details of these can be viewed using the previous productions dropdown menu above.
-Our next production, a contemporary translation of Jean Genet's The Maids, will be performed at Barons Court Theatre 6th - 10th February 2018.
-This will be followed in May 2018 with a production of Neil LaBute's Autobahn, A Short-Play Cycle.
+Previous productions include Can’t Stand up for Falling Down, Eavesdropping, More Eavesdropping, 4:48 Psychosis, No Exit and The Maids.
+Full details can be viewed on the PAST PRODUCTIONS page.
+Our next venture, Neil LaBute's Autobahn, will be performed at Barons Court Theatre 8th - 12th May 2018.

 We are always keen to support emerging talent and have given many recent drama school graduates their first paid job!
 In 2017, we employed new graduates from GSA, ALRA, Italia Conti, Drama Centre, Drama Studio London, Mountview, Oxford School of Drama and The Royal Birmingham Conservatoire.

 JOHN PATTERSON - Artistic Director of Angel Theatre Company

 John graduated from the University of Hull with an honours degree in drama before training as an actor at ALRA.
 He has worked extensively in the industry for over 20 years both as an actor and director.
 Recent acting credits include The Intern (Channel 4), New Tricks (BBC), Murder on the Home Front (ITV) and adverts for Bid TV and Netflix.